IDMEFv2/IDMEFv2-prototype/README.md

 * Log management analysis with Logstash
 * A test environment with local Linux logs and local webserver

-IDMEFv2-prototype is an effort provided by the SECEF (SECurity Exchange Format) consortium toward IDMEFv2 standardisation.
+IDMEFv2-prototype is an effort provided by the Safe4Soc (http://safe4soc.eu)  Consortium toward IDMEFv2 standardisation.

-A pre-release is expected for T2 2023.

 More information about IDMEFv2 at :
 [https://www.idmefv2.org](https://www.idmefv2.org)